 Photo by Michael Broad via flickr / Creative Commons

-As with any behavioural change, it is crucial to rule out medical problems, especially pain.
+As with any behavioural change, it is crucial to rule out medical problems, especially pain, as that can cause a cat to attack.
 Remember that cats are the masters of disguise when they are in pain so it can be really tricky to tell.
 If your vet says your cat doesn’t have any medical reasons that would cause him or her to be aggressive while being picked up or stroked, then here are a few behavioural tips with interacting with cats.

 - Belly (which for some cats can include their sides and chest too)

 - Stroking the fur against the normal direction

 - Bottom half of back (particularly if stiff or painful)

 - Base of tail (cats are divided on this area though!)

 - Genital area

 Does your cat really want to be stroked?